Ross Kriel: United Arab Emirates

 Kriel reacted positively to the signing of the Abraham Accords, saying:“Only a week ago, the things happening today were still a dream, like seeing the Israelis [sic] and Emirati flags flying side by side on the front pages of local newspapers.

 “It’s going to be a warm peace.”

 Personal life

 His wife, Elli (who is of Greek descent), is the head of Elli's Kosher Kitchen, which was made to accommodate for the Dietary Needs of Jewish tourists in the Emirates.

-The Kriels live in a villa at the outskirts of Dubai, which is also home to a Synagogue as well as a centre of Jewish life in the UAE.
+The Kriels live in a villa at the Palm.